ekutt/AndroidImageConverter/README.md

 #### Building & Deploying The Dependencies
 You must build libjpeg and libtiff dependencies before you can build the project.

-Extract libtiff v4.1.0 source, copy the following build.sh file into libtiff source root directory:
+Extract libtiff v4.1.0 source, copy the build-lib.sh file from project root directory to libtiff source root directory.

-{% gist 54ccc40180d3fd835bb39d04834e3994 build.sh %}

 Open terminal in libtiff source root directory and execute the script.
 Library will be installed to "install" directory under libtiff source root directory.
 Follow the same steps for libjpeg also.

 Copy the libtiff.so, libjpeg.so from install directories and libz.so from ndk to corresponding directories(x86, x86_64, armeabi-v7a, arm64-v8a)
 in project depending on target device architecture.